gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 Asymmetry also describes the amount of sideways banana shape a shoe has – toe and heel pointing inward, midfoot bowed outward.
 This shoe shape obviously can’t bend your foot to conform to it.
 Feet just don’t move that way.
-But when you put your foot into a sideways bent shoe and force it to conform to your feet, the shoe will push inwards against your toes and heels, from pinkie to big toe.
+But when you put your foot into a sideways bent shoe and force it to conform to your feet, the shoe will push inwards against your toes and heels, from pinky to big toe.
 This extra force of shoe against feet will push your little toes into your big toe for a more compact fit in the toebox, as well as make the heel’s outside sit more snugly against your foot.

 What is the tradeoff for all of this?